Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/06 Methods.md

 We collected academic and grey literature to help identify questions (or criteria) relevant to assessing a DAO, including issues faced by DAOs in practice, and to identify principles for guidance on how DAOs should be operated and governed.

-You can find our collection of literature for each principle, and the snippets (or highlighted quotes) from each item in the table below.
+You can find our collection of literature for each principle, and the snippets (or highlighted quotes) from each item in the table below. %%probably do not need snippets, just references.
+Same for questions.%%

+<iframe class="airtable-embed" src="https://airtable.com/embed/appD5ab5jcYsnDLeI/shrZMEsUi1czbtMRu?backgroundColor=green&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

 You can find our collection of literature for each question, and the snippets (or highlighted quotes) from each item in the table below.

+<iframe class="airtable-embed" src="https://airtable.com/embed/appuRxexKu5bQM1Zc/shrafa5pNriYLpmaC?backgroundColor=green&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-The DAO Index helps focus on 1) how to design DAOs, and 2) how to assess DAOs.
+%%The DAO Index helps focus on 1) how to design DAOs, and 2) how to assess DAOs. %%